coderamen666/srd-v3.5-md/basic-rules-and-legal/combat-ii-movement-modifiers-and-special-actions.md

 ## Movement, Position, and Distance

-Miniatures are on the 30mm scale---a miniature figure of a six-foot-tall human is approximately 30mm tall.
+Miniatures are on the 30mm scale—a miniature figure of a six-foot-tall human is approximately 30mm tall.
 A square on the battle grid is 1 inch across, representing a 5-foot-by-5-foot area.